ska-telescope/tango-example/README.md

 It uses the same url structure of the internal Kubernetes network ``<loadBalancer-svc>.<namespace>.svc.cluster.local``.

-You have to update your DNS configuration of your local development environment to redirect to Core DNS.
+You have to update the DNS configuration of your local development environment to redirect to Core DNS.
 On Minikube, must run ``make minikube-extdns-ip`` on [Deploy Minikube Repository](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube/-/tree/master).
 For the STFC cluster, you must point to Terminus (192.168.99.194).